shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 python test_driver.py
 ```

-This will run the testscript that will check the dataset shape, and then proceed to run train.py and then predict.py (training the model, then loading the model and generating an image using the model)
+This will run the python file to run train.py and then predict.py while checking the exit code of the python files (training the model, then loading the model and generating an image using the model).

 ## Usage Example